Shopify/shopify_app/README.md

 Using Test Helpers inside your Application
 -----------------------------------------

-A test helper is added that will allow you to test `ShopifyApp::WebhookVerification` in the controller from your app, to use this test, you can `require` it directly in side you app `test/controllers/webhook_verification_test.rb`.
+A test helper that will allow you to test `ShopifyApp::WebhookVerification` in the controller from your app, to use this test, you need to `require` it directly in side you app `test/controllers/webhook_verification_test.rb`.

 ```ruby
     require 'test_helper'